-- 6.5 If the race distance from the start signal to the end-of-session signal is less than the scheduled race distance, points for each title will be awarded in accordance with the following criteria: - a) No points will be awarded If the leader has completed less than two (2) laps.
+- 6.5 If the race distance from the start signal to the end-of-session signal is less than the scheduled race distance, points for each title will be awarded in accordance with the following criteria: - a) No points will be awarded If the leader has completed less than two (2) laps. - b) In each case detailed in Article 6.5c), 6.5d), 6.5e) and 6.5f), no points will be awarded unless a minimum of two (2) laps have been completed by the leader without a Safety Car and/or VSC intervention.

-- b) In each case detailed in Article 6.5c), 6.5d), 6.5e) and 6.5f), no points will be awarded unless a minimum of two (2) laps have been completed by the leader without a Safety Car and/or VSC intervention. - c) If the leader has completed two (2) laps but less than 25% of the scheduled race distance, points will be awarded in accordance with column 1 of the table below. - d) If the leader has completed 25% but less than 50% of the scheduled race distance, points will be awarded in accordance with column 2 of the table below. - e) If the leader has completed 50% but less than 75% of the scheduled race distance, points will be awarded in accordance with column 3 of the table below. - f) If the leader has completed 75% or more of the scheduled race distance, full points will be awarded in accordance with Article 6.4.
+- c) If the leader has completed two (2) laps but less than 25% of the scheduled race distance, points will be awarded in accordance with column 1 of the table below. - d) If the leader has completed 25% but less than 50% of the scheduled race distance, points will be awarded in accordance with column 2 of the table below. - e) If the leader has completed 50% but less than 75% of the scheduled race distance, points will be awarded in accordance with column 3 of the table below. - f) If the leader has completed 75% or more of the scheduled race distance, full points will be awarded in accordance with Article 6.4.

 Position Points Points Points

 Column 1 Column 2 Column 3

 1 st 6 13 19

 2 nd 4 10 14

-3 rd 3 rd 3 12
+3 rd 3 8 12

-4 th 2 6 10
+4 th 2 6 10 8

-5 th 1 5 8
+5 th 1 5

 6 th 4 6

 7 th 3 4

 8 th 2 3

 9 th 1 2

 10 th 1

-- 6.6 If the sprint session distance from the start signal to the end-of-session signal is less than the scheduled sprint session distance, points for each title will be awarded with the following criteria: - a) No points will be awarded unless a minimum of two (2) laps have been completed by the leader without a Safety Car and/or VSC intervention. - b) If the leader has completed less than 50% of the scheduled sprint session distance, no points will be awarded. - c) If the leader has completed 50% or more of the scheduled sprint session distance, points will be awarded in accordance with Article 6.4. - 6.7 If the formation lap is started behind the safety car (see Article 49), the original sprint session distance will be deemed to be the distance calculated in accordance with Article 5.3a) i).
-However, the maximum sprint session time of one and a half (1.5) hours (see Article 5.3a) iii)) will commence at the scheduled sprint session start time. - 6.8 If the formation lap is started behind the safety car (see Article 49), the original race distance will be deemed to be the distance calculated in accordance with Article 5.4b).
-However, the maximum race time of three (3) hours (see Article 5.4d)) will commence at the scheduled race start time. - 6.9 A representative of the Competitor finishing first in the Championship for Constructors and the drivers finishing first, second and third in the Championship for drivers must be present at the annual FIA Prize Giving ceremony.
+- 6.6 If the sprint session distance from the start signal to the end-of-session signal is less than the scheduled sprint session distance, points for each title will be awarded with the following criteria: - a) No points will be awarded unless a minimum of two (2) laps have been completed by the leader without a Safety Car and/or VSC intervention. - b) If the leader has completed less than 50% of the scheduled sprint session distance, no points will be awarded. - c) If the leader has completed 50% or more of the scheduled sprint session distance, points will be awarded in accordance with Article 6.4. - 6.7 If the formation lap is started behind the safety car (see Article 49), the original sprint session distance will be deemed to be the distance calculated in accordance with Article 5.3a) i). - 6.8 If the formation lap is started behind the safety car (see Article 49), the original race distance will be deemed to be the distance calculated in accordance with Article 5.4b). - 6.9 A representative of the Competitor finishing first in the Championship for Constructors and the drivers finishing first, second and third in the Championship for drivers must be present at the annual FIA Prize Giving ceremony.